ahdinosaur-deprecated/data/README.md

 #  OpenData

-Linked Data models described using JSON-Schema and operated on as ES6 `Object`s.
+Linked Data models described using JSON-Schema and operated on as immutable `Map`s, `Set`s, and `Array`s.

 ### WORK IN PROGRESS